Occidental Petroleum Corporation (OXY) Shares Up Despite Recent Market Volatility

 Mizuho gave a rating of “Buy” to OXY, setting the target price at $82 in the report published on January 10th of the current year.

-Volatility was left at 2.98%, however, over the last 30 days, the volatility rate increased by 2.96%, as shares sank -1.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.86% lower at present.
+Volatility was left at 2.84%, however, over the last 30 days, the volatility rate increased by 2.82%, as shares sank -3.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.57% upper at present.

 Insider Trading